AsoTora/LinuxDevOpsLab-Apache-Server/README.md

 ### Using worker mpm
 ![img 1](./imgs2/ab_worker.png)
 ![img 2](./imgs2/worker.png)
+There are 50 total.

 ### Using prefork mpm
 ![img 3](./imgs2/ab_prefork.png)
 ![img 4](./imgs2/prefork.png)
+There are 50 total as well.

 ## Task 2
 ### forward proxy: